Can parents move out of state with children after a divorce?

 With proper notice

 Anyone who shares custody of a child with another person will not be able to move in the spur of the moment.
 He or she will need to follow the proper protocols to ensure the relocation is legal.
-For example, in Illinois, a mother or father must give the other parent written notice at least 60 days prior to the move, according to the Illinois General Assembly.
-This notice should include the intended move date, the location of the move and the duration of the move.
+For example, in Illinois, a mother or father must give the other parent written notice at least 60 days before the move, according to the Illinois General Assembly.
+This notice should include the intended move date, the location of the move, and the duration of the move.

 With the approval of the other parent

-If the two parents can communicate well and agree on the move, the courts involvement in the move may be minimal.
+If the two parents can communicate well and agree on the move, the court’s involvement in the move may be minimal.
 For example, if a mother wants to move out of state for a better job, the father may sign the relocation notice to give her his blessing.
 This signed notice should then be filed with the court to show the proper steps have been taken before the move is finalized.

 For a good reason

-A person’s reasons for wanting to move is important when children are involved.
+A person’s reasons for wanting to move are important when children are involved.
 The non-relocating parent may not want his or her children to leave the state simply so his or her ex can be closer to a new boyfriend or girlfriend.
 A good reason to move may include the following:

 • Having access to a better job.